-Admission will be on a first-come, first-served basis following passholder admission.
+Admission is on a first-come, first-served basis following passholder admission.
 Schedule subject to change.
-WERNER HERZON: RADICAL DREAMER Thursday, February 9 – 2:00 PM – Arlington Theatre TÁR Friday, February 10 – 2:00 PM – Arlington...
+MAESTRO Thursday, February 8 – 2:00 PM – Arlington Theatre OPPENHEIMER + Q&A WITH CILLIAN MURPHY Friday, February 9 – 2:00 PM –...

 Dear Cinephiles, “What happened, happened.
 It’s an expression of faith in the mechanics of the world.
 It’s not an excuse for doing nothing.”
 Kudos to Christopher Nolan for being adamant about having his film “Tenet” (2020) get a theatrical release — and...